Freddie & Fannie Reform: President Obama said he would close Guantanamo Bay as

 declines, then private sector financing will be even more scarce.

-there will be financial winners due to these changes as well.
+there will be economic winners due to these changes as well.
 The major banks,

 mortgage insurers AND asset managers will be able to charge higher interest

-rates and fees when their major source of competition, the GSEs ARE removed from
+rates and fees when their primary source of competition, the GSEs ARE removed from

 the market.
 Smaller banks, on the other hand, will no longer be able to sell